-The Refugee Council of Australia is also calling for the Australian and other governments to immediately stop forced returns of Hazara asylum seekers to Afghanistan.
+The Refugee Council of Australia is also calling for the Australian and other governments to immediately stop forced returns of Hazara people seeking asylum to Afghanistan.

 Professor of Diplomacy at ANU and Vice President of the Refugee Council of Australia, Professor William Maley, said that recent attacks on Hazara districts are “of no military significance” to the Taliban and “make more sense as a symbolic strike designed to highlight the inability of the Afghan state effectively to protect members of a vulnerable ethnic and sectarian minority, and as punishment for the relatively tolerant and liberal lifestyle of these communities.”

 “These attacks illustrate what has been clear for some time: that there are no ‘safe’ areas to which Hazaras can reasonably be expected to return,” Professor Maley said.